hphelion/documentation/cli.unix.articles.migration.md

 categories: cli linux object store migration
 tags: cli linux object store migration aws rackspace google
 ---
-#UNIX CLI: Performing UNIX Object Storage Migration#
+#UNIX CLI: Performing UNIX object storage migration#

 You can use the Unix CLI to migrate object store data from other cloud storage providers to your HP Cloud Services (HPCS) object storage containers.
 You can copy objects individually, or perform a recursive copy of multiple files.